tomatolog/manticore/docs/7_command_line_tools_reference/indexer_command_reference.rst

    list will be used to suppress rows from a destination (main) index at all times.

--  ``--keep-attrs`` (added in version 2.1.1-beta) allows to reuse existing attributes on reindexing.
+-  ``--keep-attrs`` allows to reuse existing attributes on reindexing.
    Whenever the index is rebuilt, each new document id is checked for presence in the “old” index, and if it already exists, its attributes are transferred to the “new” index; if not found, attributes from the new index are used.
-If the user has updated attributes in the index, but not in the actual source used for the index, all updates will be lost when reindexing;
-   using –keep-attrs enables saving the updated attribute values from the previous index.
-Starting with 2.3.2-beta it is possible to specify a path for index files to used instead of reference path from
+If the user has updated attributes in the index, but not in the actual source used for the index, all updates will be lost when reindexing; using –keep-attrs enables saving the updated attribute values from the previous index.
+It is possible to specify a path for index files to used instead of reference path from config:
-   config:

    ::